integreat-io/integreat/README.md

 Data from the service may come in a different format than what is [required by Integreat]((#the-data-format)), so specify a [`path`](#paths) to point to the right value for each attribute and relationship.
-These values will be cast to the right datatype after all mapping, transforming, and formatting is done.
-The value of each attribute or relationship should be in a format that can be coerced to the type defined in the datatype.
+These values will be cast to the right schema after all mapping, transforming, and formatting is done.
+The value of each attribute or relationship should be in a format that can be coerced to the type defined in the schema.
 The `format` pipeline may be used to accomplish this, but it is sufficient to return something that can be cast to the right type.
 E.g. returning `'3'` for an integer is okay, as Integreat will cast it with `parseInt()`.